michael-milette/moodle-filter_filtercodes/README.md

 Choose the type of link for the teacher\s link in the {courseteachers} tags.
 Choose none if you don't want the name to be a link.

+### Show {categorycards} background

+Enable or disable the background pattern/image for {categorycards}.
+You can also optionally configure the look of {categorycards} using CSS on the .fc-categorycards class.

 ### Global custom tags

 Define your own global tags, sometimes also called global blocks.
 This feature enables you to create your own tags that are prefixed by global_ .
 You can currently define up to 20 custom {global_...} tags.